PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_operativ.md

        A larger time step leads to faster simulations, however it is too risky and can lead to numerical instabilities, collisions and overlapping among pedestrians.
      - Unit: s
-- `<periodic>0</periodic>`
-     - Set to 1 if a system with closed boundary conditions should be simulated.
-Default setting is 0.
-     - This option is only implemented in *Tordeux2015* and is very geometry-specific (only for corridors) with predefined settings.

 - `<exit_crossing_strategy>3</exit_crossing_strategy>`
      - Positive values in $$[1, 9]$$.
 See [Direction strategies](jpscore_direction.html) for the definition of the strategies.